andresmitre/Emotion_Classification/README.md

 # Repository description

 "Deep learning is a group of exciting new technologies for neural networks.
 Through a combination of advanced training techniques and neural network architectural components, it is now possible to create neural networks of much greater complexity.
 Deep learning allows a neural network to learn hierarchies of information in a way that is like the function of the human brain." [[1]](https://github.com/jeffheaton/t81_558_deep_learning)

-Repository to recognized emotions throught CNN and GSR
+The classifaction of emotions, starts with a FER using [haarcascades](https://github.com/opencv/opencv), with a professional camera/webcam.
+Images were taken while 23 participants watched a series of films related with emotions.
+Images were saved into separate emotions folders.

 Los códigos fueron originalmente por Andrés Mitre Ortiz Cualquier uso explícito de este código o su contenido se otorga